 For example, if your deductible is $500 and your audio system repair costs are $1,500, AARP will pay $1,000 for the expenses while you will pay $500 out of pocket.

-Deductibles reduce by $100 when an accident is not your fault, and you repair your vehicle in an authorized shop Collision deductible is waivered when the accident is not your fault.
+Deductibles reduce by $100 when an accident is not your fault and you repair your vehicle in an authorized shop Collision deductible is waivered when the accident is not your fault.

 If you and all the drivers in your policy have a clean driving record within five years, your rate will not be increased after the first accident.
-However, some of the benefits are limited to specific states and depend on whether you meet the requirements.
+However, some benefits are limited to specific states and depend on whether you meet the requirements.

 Allstates provides personal injury cover and compressive and collision coverage.
 For comprehensive coverage, you will choose a deductible to cover your claim.

 The maximum amount you can claim is the actual purchase value of your car.
 Consequently, if your repair costs are worth $3,000 and your deductible is worth $1,000, Allstate will pay $2,000 for your repairs.

 Benefits include a reward system for safe drivers.
 It also consists of a repair shop locator showing a network of servicing shops within a specified location.
 Furthermore, claims are sent directly to your debit card.